-The annual Out-of-Pocket Maximum is the most you pay each calendar year for Covered Health Services.
-There are separate In-Network and Out-of-Network Out-of-Pocket Maximums for this Plan.
-If your eligible out-of-pocket expenses in a calendar year exceed the annual maximum, the Plan pays 100% of Eligible Expenses for Covered Health Services for the remainder of the calendar year.
+The annual Copayment Out-of-Pocket Maximum is the most you pay each calendar year for Copays.
+If your Copays in a calendar year exceed the annual maximum, you will not be required to pay any additional Copays through the end of the calendar year.